softwareconstruction240/autograder/docs/CONTRIBUTING.md

 An issue generally represents "a single goal or task."
 Discussion and decisions about how to accomplish the task (and even if the task should be done) happens here.
-Usually, an issue should be fairly narrow in scope, so that it can be resolved with a single PR (Pull Request).
+Usually, an issue should be fairly narrow in scope, so that it can be resolved with a single Pull Request (PR).

 Even when you're not sure if the task should be done, or how to go about it, go ahead and create an issue.
 The issue might be closed, but now that decision has been discussed, and the reasons for it are saved somewhere central in case they are relevant in the future.

 #### Creating an Issue
-- Create the issue from the TA Projects Board (linked above)
+- Create the issue from the [TA Projects Board](https://github.com/orgs/softwareconstruction240/projects/1)
     - Click "add item" at the bottom of the `Todo` list
     - Type `#autograder` to connect the issue to the Autograder
     - Type a title and hit enter
 - Use a clear, descriptive title that uses one of these prefixes (including the colon):
     - `Backend:` server side changes
     - `Frontend:` client (web) side changes
     - `Fullstack:` for issues that require front and backend changes
     - `Docs:` changes to documentation (either markdown files or JSDocs/JavaDocs)
     - `Tests:` adding or modifying tests
     - `Dev:` changes to enhance the Autograder development experience
+- Provide a clear and complete PR description.
+Consider using the following sections:
+    - **Overview**: The two sentence of the key problem.
-- Provide enough context so others can understand the purpose
+    - **Discussion**: A brief history of the context or arguments related to the issue.
+Provide enough context so others can understand the purpose
+    - **Proposal**: Suggested ways the problem could be approached, solved, or implemented.
+Include specific file/class/method names as appropriate.
+    - **Related Work**: Links to related issues, PRs, or other documentation.
-- Add labels as appropriate ([Here's the list](https://github.com/softwareconstruction240/autograder/issues/labels))
+- Add labels as appropriate using the built-in picker.
-- Link related issues
-- Issues should be narrow in scope
+- Remember: Issues should be narrow in scope.

 #### Working on an Issue
 - Assign the issue to yourself before beginning work (this is how we know